Delivered in partnership with Nottingham Trent University (NTU); your degree will be taught at Confetti London and validated by NTU.

 - Non-standard applicants with at least three years' industry experience are also welcome to apply.

 - Applicants who do not fully satisfy the general criteria will be considered if they are able to demonstrate that they are capable of successfully undertaking and completing the programme at the required standard.
-Eligibility will be determined by means of an interview.
+Eligibility may be determined by means of an interview for some applicants.

 - Applicants who have been taught and assessed in languages other than English should have an English language equivalent to IELTS 6.5.